brnfra/dotfiles/README.md

 ## Updates

 If I change configuration and like it, *How can I update for this change?*
 - You can update your remote repository and, after tests, run the script below.
+In my tests;
+1. I clone this repo in another local.
+2. Change to the correspondent branch by ```git checkout COMPUTER_BRANCH_NAME```
+3. Make the changes.
+Push to remote repo.
-In my tests, I clone this repo in another local, make the changes and push to remote repo.
-The others computers can run update script and receive the updates.
+4. In the computers run update script and receive the updates.

 In the folder ```~/bin``` there is a script named ```update.sh``` such make a "**pull request**" like a normal git repo. *Later*, just run;
 ```